stvcooke/gcp-sample-deployment/README.md

 This section will describe how I'm going through this

 ### Initial todo:
-1. Copy a hello world app in Go to use as a test subject.
-Ignore lack of tests.
+1. ~~Copy a hello world app in Go to use as a test subject.
+Ignore lack of tests.~~ Use an echoserver container image from Dockerhub.
 1. Create a project in GCP to deploy this to.
 1. Do some quick Terraform writing to create a VPC, the bucket, the message bus, all privately accessible.
 Possibly use public modules.
 1. Look more into Cloud Run, determine if an API Gateway is necessary, and determine if there is security functionality such as a WAF that can be paired with it.